The quiet restlessness of people who want more from life

 Of course, some may dismiss your ideas as impossible (or wacky), but your unconventional way of attacking problems leaves others in awe.

-It’s this pure dedication, tenacity, and entrepreneurial spirit that clearly shows you’re on the path to something remarkable.
+It’s this pure dedication, tenacity, and entrepreneurial spirit that suggests you’re on the path to something remarkable.

 2) You seek out autonomy